rtzbyte/pms-api/source/index.html.md

 property_id | The ID of the property | *
 start | filter result with date from (yyyy-mm-dd) |
 end | filter result date to (yyyy-mm-dd) |

+**Tancrede: I found it useful (as a dev) to be able to filter on creation / modification date (all the reservations created or modified on that date) OR on check in OR on check out.
+Here filtering is not really clear**

 ### Notes